-On either side of us, the tall trees were in full leaf; the equatorial sunlight shining through them was casting shadows over the road, exposing us to patches of light and dark as we headed into town.
+If I had lent out of the buggy I could have touched the trees on my side.
+The strong, equatorial sunlight shining between them cast shadows over the road, exposing us to patches of light and dark as we headed into town.
 The air was warm and still, at least it would have been if we hadn’t been moving so fast that it felt like a full gale in our faces.
 Ecias was a paradise, with amazing scenery and beautiful wildlife.
 It was how Earth had probably been before we humans had got our despoiling hands on it.
-Then trees had large flowers as well as the leaves, they were a magnet for butterflies and things that looked like hummingbirds.
-If you were quiet you could get right up close to them, like all the wildlife on Ecias, they had no fear of us.
+The trees had large flowers as well as their leaves, they were a magnet for bees, butterflies and multicoloured birds that looked like Earth’s hummingbirds.
+If you were quiet and slow you could get right up close to them.
+Like all the wildlife on Ecias, they had not yet learned to fear man or what he could do to a planet.

-We raced past a large warning sign.
-Nailed to a tree that was at least five metres across, it informed us in red letters that five-hundred metres ahead there was a sharp right-handed curve.
+We raced towards a large warning sign.
+Fixed to a tree that was at least ten metres across, it informed us in large red letters that five-hundred metres ahead there was a sharper than usual curve.
 An arrow underneath the letters emphasised the point.
-The good news was that after we had got around it, we could start our descent down the side of the hill into Richavon.
+The good news was that after we had got around it, the road straightened out and we could start our descent down the side of the hill into Richavon.

 We had been alone in the forest, just us and our prefabricated trailer, for nearly a month, since the last supply ship had left.
 Not that I minded that; being alone with my wife, doing what we loved as a team was the best bit about my life.

 We were content in each other’s company but the journey into town from wherever we had been in the last month was always anticipated.
 It was the chance to stock up on supplies, get a meal cooked by someone else and catch up on news from home.
 As we flashed past the sign we were approaching the scariest bit of the journey.